-- HON 100 Honors Connection I (3 credits)— Variable content.
-Interdisciplinary seminar that emphasizes the connections between areas of knowledge such as the sciences, arts, philosophy, history, literature, and sociology.
+- HON 100 Honors Connection I (3 credits)— Interdisciplinary seminar that emphasizes the connections between areas of knowledgesuch as the sciences, arts, philosophy, history, literature, and sociology.
 This course is normally developed around a specific theme or conceptual framework.
 (At least three SLOs: 1, 2, 3, 4, &/or 5)

-- HON395 Honors Special Topics (3 credits) – VARIABLE TITLE.
-An advanced study of selected topics of an interdisciplinary nature for Honors Program students.
-Has traditionally been held in the summer term as a fully on-line course, however all course delivery options are available.
-SAMPLE HON395 SYLLABUS.
+- HON 395 Honors Special Topics (3 credits) – VARIABLE TITLE An advanced study of selected topics of an interdisciplinary nature for Honors Program students.
+(At least three SLOs: 1, 2, 3, 4, &/or 5)

-All courses must be interdisciplinary by design, and members of the faculty are encouraged to submit proposals that draw from different disciplinary traditions or combine fields of study.
-Courses with co-instructors are allowed, although replacement funding is only available for one course.
-Engaged, culturally inclusive teaching pedagogy is required.
-The courses may not be simply “lecture/test” style courses.
+All courses must be interdisciplinary by design.
+Courses with co-instructors are allowed, although replacement funding is only available for a total of 3 credit hours.
+Engaged, culturally inclusive pedagogy is required.
 Past courses have included team and individual projects, research work, community-engaged projects, and/or presentations as part of the course experience.

 - Creative and Critical Thinking: Think and speak analytically with a unique sense of self in order to synthesize and demonstrate learning from multiple mediums.

 - Inquiry Analysis and Integrative learning: Connect and extend knowledge from one's own academic focus to other disciplines and to the world beyond UNC.